aficionado/nextactivity/README.md

 1. Fork, clone, or just [download](https://github.com/seanjtaylor/basis/blob/master/data/clean/states_10011230.csv) latest data from [Sean's repo](https://github.com/seanjtaylor/basis)

-**Note**: Isn't clear to me whether dates have been applied TZ conversion in the clean data or not.
+**Note**: It isn't clear to me whether timestamps have been applied TZ conversion in the clean data or not.
 But that would be an easy fix.

 ## Analyzing the data